MrNistor/PeoplePleasers/README.md

   - Completed tutorial for level 1 and 2 [Leighlyn]
   - Added How to play, changed the volume size, Hide unuse tower for level1 and level2 [Jun]
   - Added multi spanwer btn at test scene (this will go to level 3, 4, etc...)
 [Jun]
+- May 24, 2020
+  - Two ways of multi spawn (one with different delay time on each spawn people and the other one is spawn multi people at one click but no time differece) [Jun]